3D concrete printing: Binder jetting

-Binder jet 3D printing, also known as powder bed and binder 3D printing, was originally developed at the Massachusetts Institute of Technology for activating starch or gypsum powder with water as binder, before Joseph Pegna applied the system to concrete.
+Binder jet 3D printing, also known as powder bed and binder 3D printing, was originally developed at the Massachusetts Institute of Technology for activating starch or gypsum powder with water as a binder, before Joseph Pegna applied the system to concrete.
 In binder jetting, a print head selectively deposits a liquid binder on a powdered substrate, layer by layer.
 The layer height typically varies between 0.2 and 2 mm and determines both the speed and the level of detail in the finished part.
 Post-processing steps are necessary in binder-jetting once the layered fabrication is complete.
 First, the unconsolidated powder needs to be removed mechanically, using brushes and vacuum tubes.
-Additional curing steps may also be necessary in ovens with controlled humidity and temperature or micro-waves.
+Additional curing steps may also be necessary in ovens with controlled humidity and temperature or microwaves.
 Finally, coatings may also be applied on the surface to consolidate small surface features or to improve the surface quality of the part.
 Typical materials used for coatings are polyester or epoxy resin.

 3D concrete printing with binder jetting technologies has been demonstrated at large scale by Enrico Dini with D-Shape.
 D-Shape relies on a non-hydraulic Sorel cement that is based on sand activated with magnesium oxide in the powder bed and a liquid magnesium chloride solution as binder.
 The technology has mainly been used to create furniture, such as a coffee table and the Root Chair designed by KOL/MAC LLC Architecture + Design in 2009.
 Furthermore, D-Shape produced large architectural parts, such as the 3 × 3 × 3 m Radiolaria pavilion designed by Shiro Studio in 2008, the Ferreri House for the Triennale di Milano in 2010, and a twelve-metre-long footbridge designed by Acciona in Madrid, in 2017.

 Another exponent of binder-jet 3D concrete printing is California-based firm Emerging Objects.
 For their Bloom pavilion built in 2015, the company used an iron oxide-free cement and organic binder.
 While it is unclear if there is any cement hydration involved in the process, the project is often cited among other binder-jet 3D concrete printing projects due to the use of cement in the powder bed.
 Unlike the structures of D-Shape, which were fabricated in one piece, Emerging Objects fabricated 840 small building blocks that were stacked to create the 3.6 × 3.6 × 2.7 m structure.

 Advantages and limitations

-Compared to other 3D printing methods for architectural applications, binder jetting allows for a higher degree of geometric freedom, including the possibility to create unsupported cantilevers or overhangs and hollow parts.
+Compared to other 3D printing methods for architectural applications, binder jetting allows for a higher degree of geometric freedom, including the possibility of creating unsupported cantilevers or overhangs and hollow parts.
 Unlike other 3D printing processes that require auxiliary support structures, binder jetting relies on the bed of unbonded powder to ensure continuous support for consecutive layers during fabrication.

-Typically, in binder jet 3D printing, the left-over powder can be reused for future parts.
+Typically, in binder jet 3D printing, the leftover powder can be reused for future parts.
 However, the recyclability of the cement and aggregate powder is problematic due to the exposure to ambient humidity, which can trigger the hydration process.
 Therefore, binder jet 3D printing is not suitable for on-site construction.